Medically reviewed by Vicky Davis, FNP

 Studies of testosterone show that it produces a 27% increase in muscle protein synthesis when administered to men.
-Simply put, the more testosterone your produce, the easier it becomes for your body to develop muscle.
+Simply put, the more testosterone you produce, the easier it becomes to develop more muscle.

-If you’ve noticed your strength levels declining, the sleeves of your shirts fitting loosely or your progress stalling in the gym, it could be because of low testosterone production.
+If you’ve noticed your strength levels decreasing, the sleeves of your shirts fitting loosely or your progress stalling in the gym, it could be because of low testosterone production.

 As well as stimulating muscle growth, testosterone is also closely correlated with lower levels of body fat.
-People with high testosterone tend to be leaner; people with low testosterone usually have a higher body fat percentage, especially around the abdominals.
+People with high testosterone levels tend to be leaner, while people with lower levels of testosterone usually have a higher body fat percentage, especially around the abdominals.

 A study of men on androgen deprivation therapy, which involves reducing testosterone levels to almost zero, showed a 22% increase in visceral fat around the abdominals.

 In simple terms, low testosterone will give you a little more weight around the midsection.
-It can also increase your risk of developing heart disease, as visceral fat can often collect around your organs.
+It can also increase your risk of developing coronary artery disease, as visceral fat can collect around your organs.

 Combined with muscle wasting, this can have a serious effect on your physique, making it worth getting your testosterone levels checked if you notice this symptom.